-Finally, it is possible to use joints to connect a single body to ground (by convention, this is the A body).
+It is also possible to use a joint to connect a single body to "ground" (i.e., the world frame).
+When this is done, the body in question is always bodyA, and bodyB is null.
 Most joints provide a constructor of the form which allows this to be done explicitly.
 Alternatively, most joint constructors which supply body B will allow this to be specified as null, so that body A will be connected to ground by default.